-We require additional capital for our future operating plans, and we may not be able to secure the requisite additional funding on acceptable terms, or at
+We require additional capital for our future operating plans, and we may not be able to secure the requisite additional funding on acceptable terms, or at all, which would force us to delay, reduce or eliminate product development programs or commercialization efforts.

-We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities at least through the end of 2009.
+We expect that our existing capital resources combined with future anticipated cash flows will be sufficient to support our operating activities at least into 2010.
 However, we anticipate that we will be required to obtain additional financing to fund the development of our research and development pipeline in future periods as well as to support the possible launch of any future products.
 Our future capital requirements will depend upon numerous factors, including:

-- the progress and costs of our research and development programs; - the scope, timing and results of pre-clinical studies and clinical trials; - · patient recruitment and enrollment in planned and future clinical trials; - · the costs involved in seeking regulatory approvals for our investigational product candidates; - · the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - · the establishment of collaborations, sublicenses and strategic alliances and the related costs; - · the costs involved in establishing a commercial operation and in launching a product without a partner; - the cost of manufacturing and commercialization activities and arrangements; - · the results of operations; - · demand for MUSE; - · the potential forced purchase of the royalty streams we previously sold to Deerfield; - the cost, timing and outcome of regulatory reviews;
+- the progress and costs of our research and development programs; - the scope, timing and results of pre-clinical studies and clinical trials; - · patient recruitment and enrollment in planned and future clinical trials; - · the costs involved in seeking regulatory approvals for our investigational product candidates; - the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - · the establishment of collaborations, sublicenses and strategic alliances and the related costs including milestone payments;

+- the costs involved in establishing a commercial operation and in launching a product without a partner; - the cost of manufacturing and commercialization activities and arrangements; - the results of operations; - · demand for MUSE:

-- the rate of technological advances; - · ongoing determinations of the potential commercial success of our investigational product candidates under development; - the state of the economy and financing environment; - · the level of resources devoted to sales and marketing capabilities; - · the regulatory approval environment and regulatory hurdles for safety assessment for new products; - · the health care reimbursement system or the impact of healthcare reform, if any, imposed by the new administration; and - · the activities of competitors.
+- the potential forced purchase of the royalty streams we previously sold to Deerfield; - · the cost, timing and outcome of regulatory reviews; - · the rate of technological advances; - · ongoing determinations of the potential commercial success of our investigational product candidates under development; - the state of the economy and financing environment; - the level of resources devoted to sales and marketing capabilities; - the regulatory approval environment and regulatory hurdles for safety assessment for new products; - the health care reimbursement system or the impact of healthcare reform, if any, imposed by the new administration; and - · the activities of competitors.